 For purposes of federal financial aid the two summer terms are considered one semester.
-Summer grants are available to continuing students (or to those who declare their intent to enroll in the succeeding fall semester).
+Summer grants are available to continuing students.
 Eligibility criteria are established by the U.S. Department of Education and are subject to change.

 Federal Supplemental Educational Opportunity Grants (FSEOG)